 One word that will influence your Portugal shoe selection, cobblestones.
 While lovely to look at and charming, the hilly cobblestone streets are slippery when wet and a nightmare in heels.
 Skinny heels would easily get stuck in the cracks between stones, and it would be tough to walk in them down hill.
 Pack shoes that make sense for walking around the city.
 Go for comfortable, cushioned, and stylish.
 Your feet will thank you.

 When planning what to wear in Portugal, remember when visiting religious sites that you will need to be covered and modest.
 Even if the rules are a little lax, it’s always important to be respectful of any cultural expectations when traveling.
 Keep a pashmina on you when walking around.
-They work great to cover bare shoulders, and are easily stashed in a daypack.
+They work great to cover bare shoulders, and are easily stashed in a packing cube within you daypack.

 Unless in a beach town where it is acceptable, in general, I always dress a little bit more conservatively when I’m traveling.
 Especially when I’m solo, it just helps to prevent unwanted attention.